 - Line a baking sheet with parchment paper and use a 2 Tablespoon Cookie Scoop (I refer to this as the #20 – yellow scoop) and portion out your cookie dough.
 You should get 6-8 cookies out of this dough, depending on how much dough you snacked on.

-- When your oven is fully preheated, arrange cookies on a parchment-lined baking sheet and sprinkle them with some flaky sea salt.
+- When your oven is fully preheated, arrange cookies on a parchment-lined baking sheet and top the cookie dough with some additional chocolate chips if you like.
 Make sure the cookies are evenly spaced out.

 - Bake the Cookies for 12-14 minutes.
 The cookies should appear puffy and start to get golden brown on the edges.
 These cookies are meant to be chewy and soft so don’t overbake them.

 - Remove from the oven, and if desired, use a round cookie cutter slightly larger than the cookie to scoot them into a perfectly round shape.
-Top with additional M&Ms if you like.
+Sprinkle them with some flaky sea salt if you like.

 - Allow the cookies to cool for 5-10 minutes on the baking pan before moving to a cooling rack.